MattiDragon/JsonPatcher/README.md

 ## V2 Disclaimer
 JsonPatcher v2 is currently in beta.
 V2 introduces a bunch of new features including global patches for mods and modpacks.
-There's currently no documentation available for v2 as it had to be rushed out for BlanketCon '25.
-Parts of the v1 docs may be correct, but expect things not to work perfectly.
+Documentation for v2 is available at [jsonpatcher-docs.mattidragon.dev](https://jsonpatcher-docs.mattidragon.dev/).
+The documentation is however quite incomplete and partially outdated.
+For some cases it might be best to consult the old wiki instead.

 ## Usage
 <details>